andrewjfreyer/jurabridge/README.md

 # jurabridge ☕

+## Disclaimer

+*The following is only provided as information documenting a project I worked on.
+No warranty or claim that this will work for you is made.
+Below is described some actions that involve modifying a Jura Ena Micro 90, which if performed will void any warranty you may have.
+Some of the modifications described below involve mains electricity; all appropriate cautions are expected to be and were followed.
+Some of the modifications are permanent and irreversible.
+Do not duplicate any of the following.
+I do not take anyresponsibility for any injuries or damage that may occur from any accident, lack of common sense or experience, or the like.
+Responsibility for any damages or distress resulting from reliance on any information made available here is not the responsibility of the author or other contributors.
+All rights are reserved.*

 ## Description

 This is an arduino project for bridging a Jura Ena Micro 90 to home automation platforms via MQTT.
 Main controller is an ESP32.
 A 3v to 5v level shifter is required between an available UART of the ESP32 to the debug/service port of the Jura.